alimcodescalers/G8_testing/docs/test_cases/performance/6_vm_live_migration_test/6_vm_live_migration_test.md

 - Select virtual machines
 - Choose action: **Move to another CPU node**
 - Select new CPU node
-- Seyt force option to "no"
+- Set force option to "no"

 ### Expected result
 - Virtual machine should be installed on another CPU node